bshack/white-label-router/README.md

 myRoute.initialize();
 ```

 In the example above we have set up two routes.
 The first route 'defaultRoute' is a catch all route.
 If no other routes match the specified url path this is the route that will be executed.
-In this example the defaultRoute would be executed for 'http://example.com' or 'http://example.com/home' but not 'http://example.com/page2'.
+In this example the defaultRoute would be executed for 'http://example.com' or 'http://example.com/home', but not 'http://example.com/page2'.

-The second route 'page2' will only be executed when the specified url path matches exactly 'page2', or for example 'http://example.com/page2'.
+The second defined route 'page2' will only be executed when the specified url path matches exactly '/page2', or for example 'http://example.com/page2'.